In the post-Pixies gambit for attention, the smart money was on Black.

 First, a moment of silence for Pixies.
 Now onward and very slightly downward to Frank Black’s first album.
 Released a year-and-a-half after Trompe le Monde, Black’s eponymous offering reaffirms what everyone already knew: that Black could spit out fifteen great songs as easily as a minor league baseball manager spits tobacco juice.
 Frank Black was inscrutable, beautiful, conspiratorial, testimonial, mad and serene.
 Or maybe it was none of those things and we were making shapes out of shadows on the wall cast by a strangely powerful, luminous source.

 Frank Black doesn’t pussyfoot around what Black has to offer listeners.
 It leads off with its best track, “Los Angeles,” and throws another dozen good ideas at you in a sort of descending order of quality so that, by the time “Czar” rolls around, you’ve either bought into Black as the new standard-bearer of whatever Pixies stood for or you’ve committed yourself to a lifetime of mourning.
-(Incidentally, the link below is not an accurate representation of the album.
+(Incidentally, the link at the end is not an accurate representation of the album.
 I just included it because it’s freaking awesome.)

 You might view this as Pixies lite, and I’m not saying it isn’t.
 Pixies never made an album this melodic except maybe Bossanova, but that was still a great album.
 Frank Black is a pretty great record.
 Yes, it winds down a bit at the end, as you wonder if the instrumental “Tossed” should have been tossed back or if “Every Time I Go Around Here” is a sensitive side of Black you didn’t need to see.
 But, by then, Black had already bought my loyalty with at least eight really good songs on which I could mentally surf to strange waves of social disconnection/rejection.